Dataloader

 |

-def global_to_local(idx)
+def global_to_local(

 Map a global index [0, total_samples) to (segment, concrete_idx_value).

-The returned index value is a plain int for integer timelines
+The returned index value is a plain int for integer timelines,

-and a datetime64[ns] for timestamp timelines.
+a datetime64[ns] for timestamp timelines, and a

 Enumerate valid index values in [lo, hi].